 Students are connected to sponsors with The Director of Community Engagement’s (Mr. Dunn at firstname.lastname@example.org

 ) assistance.
 Some students come to their first interview with a connection already made and some do not.
 In either regard, a skills assessment is conducted and a preliminary interview is scheduled.
 Students are then matched with a sponsor.
 Students write a formal letter of interest and wait for potential sponsors to confirm their desire to have a student intern with them.
-This year, mandatory skill-building sessions related to job correspondence (e.g. cover letter and resume writing), presentation (e.g. interviewing and networking), soft skills (e.g. professionalism in the workplace) and keys to professional success will take place during Flex Periods.
+Mandatory skill-building sessions related to job correspondence (e.g. cover letter and resume writing), presentation (e.g. interviewing and networking), soft skills (e.g. professionalism in the workplace) and keys to professional success take place during Flex Periods.

 The Program intends to familiarize students with a business, government agency or service organization in the community.
 Over a one-week period students keep a daily log of their learning experiences related to a field of work that interests them.
 They also enhance their knowledge and skills in areas of punctuality, responsibility, cooperation and communication.
 The culminating experience for students is a written report and presentation to ninth and tenth graders about the experience.

 Students can reach out to Mr. Dunn for assistance with summer internships; however, to be part of a formal program they need to enroll in the Summer School offfering.
 Please visit the Summer School page for more details.